 Website Audit: Cleaning Up Your Content Before a Redesign

-Are you dreading an upcoming content audit of your school's website?
+Are you dreading an upcoming content audit?

 If a website redesign is in your future, this white paper provides a step-by-step guide to the process of auditing your content so that your new website is well-organized, streamlined, and replete with high-performing web pages.